xKomil/DataScienceSummerStudy/_machine_learning/_fundamentals/3/ReadmeClassification.md

 Raising the threshold can eliminate false positives (increasing precision to 100%) but may also convert true positives into false negatives, reducing recall to 50%.
 Lowering the threshold has the opposite effect, increasing recall but reducing precision.

+## The ROC Curve
+The receiver operating characteristic (ROC) curve is a common tool for binary classifiers.
+Unlike the precision/recall curve, the ROC curve plots the true positive rate (recall) against the false positive rate (FPR).
+The FPR is the ratio of negative instances incorrectly classified as positive and is equal to 1 minus the true negative rate (TNR), also known as specificity.
+Therefore, the ROC curve plots sensitivity (recall) versus 1 minus specificity

+You can plot the FPR against the TPR using Matplotlib.
+The following code produces the plot in Figure 3-7.
+To find the point that corresponds to 90% precision, we need to find the index of the desired threshold.
+Since thresholds are listed in decreasing order, we use <= instead of >= on the first line.

+One way to compare classifiers is by measuring the *area under the curve (AUC)*.
+A perfect classifier has a ROC AUC of 1, while a random classifier has a ROC AUC of 0.5.
+Scikit-Learn provides a function to estimate the ROC AUC.

+TIP: Since the ROC curve is similar to the precision/recall (PR) curve, you may wonder which one to use.
+Generally, prefer the PR curve when the positive class is rare or when false positives are more concerning than false negatives.
+Otherwise, use the ROC curve.
+For example, a high ROC AUC score might suggest a good classifier, but this could be due to a low number of positives.
+In contrast, the PR curve can highlight that the classifier needs improvement by showing how close it is to the top-right corner.

+These are estimated probabilities, not actual ones.
+For instance, images classified as positive with an estimated probability of 50%-60% are actually positive about 94% of the time, indicating the model's probabilities are too low.
+Models can also be overconfident.
+The sklearn.calibration package provides tools to calibrate these probabilities to better match actual probabilities.
+See the extra material section in this chapter’s notebook for more details.

 ![alt text](image-4.png)
 # Summary
 ## [stochastic gradient descent](https://www.geeksforgeeks.org/ml-stochastic-gradient-descent-sgd/)